List of Falcon 9 first-stage boosters: v1.0 and v1.1

-These boosters were the first 2 major versions of the Falcon 9.
-The Falcon 9 looked very different from what it does today and it was much smaller and had much less power.
-On the maiden flight and second flight of V 1.0, SpaceX included basic recovery hardware (parachutes) to try and recover the booster.
-However, as the boosters broke up on re-entry due to aerodynamic forces both times, SpaceX gave up on parachutes and decided to pursue propulsive landings instead.
-First came some controlled water landings, then came the attempts on the drone ship "Just Read the Instructions 1".
-None of these boosters were recovered or survived landing after an orbital launch.
-Two test devices made several short flights each.
+SpaceX attempted parachute of the Falcon 9 v1.0 first stage on flights 1 and 2, however on both attempts the boosters disintegrated on re-entry, and the plans were abandoned in favor of propulsive landings.
+Boosters B0002 (Grasshopper) and B1002 (F9R Dev1) were modified to make short propulsive hops at test sites to demonstrate landing technologies, and were not used on orbital missions.
+Three boosters successfully made soft ocean touchdowns on orbital flights but were not recovered.

 Full Thrust up to Block 4

-Falcon 9 Full Thrust (or sometimes called Falcon 9 version 1.2) was the first version of the Falcon 9 to successfully land.
+Falcon 9 Full Thrust (version 1.2 / Block 3) was the first version of the Falcon 9 to successfully land.
 Changes included a larger fuel tank, uprated engines and supercooled propellant and oxidizer to increase performance.
-Five different versions of Full Thrust have been produced, Block 1 to 4 (all retired) are found in this list while the active Block 5 is listed separately.
-Block 4 was a test version that included new hardware like titanium grid fins later used for the next and final major version of the Falcon 9, Block 5.
+Block 3 and Block 4 are found in this list while the active Block 5 is listed separately.
+Block 4 was a test version that included new hardware such as titanium grid fins later carried over to the current Block 5.
 Flights of all Falcon 9 rockets up to Block 4 were limited to 2 flights only, with a total of 14 second flights of these variants.
 The boosters were either retired or expended after that second launch.

-Since no data is provided, Falcon 9 boosters listed as simply "FT" (Full Thrust) denote Blocks 1 to 3, while Block 4 is listed as "FT Block 4".
-All boosters are Falcon 9 variants, unless otherwise noted.
-Boosters B1023 and B1025 were Falcon 9 boosters, which were converted to Falcon Heavy side boosters for the Falcon Heavy test flight.
+Boosters B1023 and B1025 were originally Falcon 9 boosters which were converted to Falcon Heavy side boosters for the Falcon Heavy test flight.

 Block 5

 There are three booster types: Falcon 9 (F9), Falcon Heavy core (FH core) boosters, and Falcon Heavy side (FH side) boosters.
 Falcon 9 and Falcon Heavy side boosters are reconfigurable to each other.
-A Falcon Heavy core booster is manufactured with structural supports for the side boosters and cannot be converted to a Falcon 9 booster or Falcon Heavy side booster.
+A Falcon Heavy core booster is manufactured with structural supports for the side boosters and cannot be converted to Falcon Heavy side booster, although it can be converted to a lower performance Falcon 9 core booster.
 The interstage mounting hardware was changed after B1056.
 The newer interstage design features fewer pins holding the interstage on, reducing the amount of work needed to convert a Falcon 9 booster to a Falcon Heavy side booster.